vzyrianov/Bukva/README.md

 # Bukva
-Know how to type fast in one language?
-Bukva allows you to type fast in any language.
+Know how to type in one language?
+With Bukva you can type in any language.

 This is a tool for live transliteration anywhere on Windows.